DANIEL ARTHUR LAPRES

 Vital issues

-With a focus on traditionally important subjects for international business professionals, such as the laws on trade with China, on direct investment and on the resolution of disputes, the book breaks ground with its inclusion of extensive material on the Chinese financial sector, covering:
+With a focus on traditionally important subjects for international business professionals, such as the laws on trade with China, on direct investment and on the resolution of disputes, the book breaks ground with its inclusion of extensive material on operating a business in China and on Chinese financial law.

 Real life perspective